thbrown/endlesswips/src/posts/aoe2-rating-charts.md

 The game has a lot of depth.
 When I was younger, I exclusively played the game with cheat codes so I could mass up large army and roll some computer player.
 Now I see it more of an optimization problem and a battle of decision making.
 Both ways of playing are fun.
 You don't have to have to be able to do a million actions per minute to have a good time.
 My wife and I play together.
 Everybody seems to get something [different](https://www.reddit.com/r/aoe2/comments/gi57f2/i_like_to_play_sim_city_on_age_of_empires_lol/) out of it and it seems to have a pretty wide demographic.

-### AoE:II Where Has This Game Been for the Last Two Decades?
+### Where Has This Game Been for the Last Two Decades?

 Microsoft released an expansion to the game in 2000 and the title proved successful.
 It was my game of choice at LAN parties and every game offered exciting play and a lively post game debriefing session over pizza and soda.